All Gas No Brakes: Style and influences

 The channel originally featured Callaghan as he interviewed people at various events across the United States, such as the George Floyd protests in Minneapolis–Saint Paul.
-The people Callaghan interviewed tend to be members of fringe subcultures such as furries, flat earthers, and others that he says represent "true Americana".
-Callaghan would usually appear dressed in an oversized beige suit and tie, citing this inspiration from television news anchors and how they dressed.
-Callaghan would appear without the suit in more “serious” themed episodes as a way to let the viewer know that the video would not be intentionally humorous, but rather bring attention to the topic at hand.
+Interview subjects have included members of fringe subcultures such as furries, flat earthers, and others that Callaghan has said represent "true Americana."

+In videos, Callaghan usually appeared dressed in an oversized beige suit and tie, citing this inspiration from television news anchors and how they dressed.
+Callaghan appeared without the suit in more “serious” themed episodes as a way to signal to viewers that the video would not be intentionally humorous, but rather bring attention to the topic at hand.

 As a man-on-the-street interviewer, Callaghan's interviews were largely unplanned and improvised.
 As a result, he has been compared to Louis Theroux, Eric Andre, and Sacha Baron Cohen.
 Callaghan has also cited Kyle Mooney, Michael Moore, and The Daily Show correspondents as influences.

+Episodes

+All Gas No Brakes episodes list.